 The Bonampak archaeological zone in Chiapas, Mexico is small, but don't let its size determine the significance of this Mayan Ruin.
 The preserved murals in Bonampak, dating back to 790 A.D., are worth the trip to Chiapas.
 Archeologists believe that Bonampak has the finest examples of classic Mayan frescoes.
 These murals introduced a different understanding of the Maya culture unseen in other archaeological sites.

 Located in Campeche, Mexico, Calakmul is only 22 miles from the Guatemala border.
-Located within a protected UNESCO Biosphere, vast jungle surrounds the ruins, monkeys can be heard in the tree tops, and birders can look out for over 230 species of birds.
+Located within a protected UNESCO Biosphere and a UNESCO site itself, Calakmul has vast jungle, monkeys, and over 230 species of birds.
 Remote and beautiful, the Calakmul Ruins is a unique settlement that deserved it's award for its cultural and environmental importance.
 Jhon 12.00 Normal 0 false false false EN-US X-NONE X-NONE MicrosoftInternetExplorer4...

 Located in the Costa Maya, just south of the Riviera Maya, Chacchoben, "The Place of Red Corn," (in Spanish "Lugar de Maiz Colorado,") is a largely restored Mayan site.
 Chacchoben has a mystical feel to it.
 The towering mahogany trees, enormous cohune palms, strangler figs, and banyan trees makes Chacchoben a special place.